-Banks and Incentives
+Banks and Rewards

 First things first: Most banks don’t offer custom prepaid and reloadable debit cards.
 And if they do, they typically don’t offer them for the purposes of offering an incentive program.
 Sure, there are quite a few options such as American Express gift cards.
 And if you’re a very small company that isn’t planning to set up a web portal and doesn’t have the resources to commit to a long-term incentive program, simply ordering some Amex gift cards could be an option.